 Q: I HARDLY PLAY MY PIANO, WHY DOES IT NEED TUNING?

 Whether your piano is played or not, it experiences the stress of changing levels of temperature and humidity.
 Most pianos are holding about 40,000 lbs of tension combined from the strings!
 Over time, if a piano is left untuned, metal fatigue can develop on the strings where they meet the tuning pins, causing the strings to become brittle and snap from any tuning attempt.
 (Some Russian technicians describe tuning as human exercise for an instrument: if a man sits in a chair for five years, he might stand up and walk across the room, but he won’t run a marathon!)
+If you are still not convinced, here are 5 reasons why you should tune your piano.

 Q: MY CHILDREN ARE JUST STARTING LESSONS.
 DO I STILL NEED TO TUNE MY PIANO?